|Silver maple leaf on my red front porch|

 I sat in my office with a man who had been verbally abusing me.
 I asked him, "Can we just pray for love for each other?"
 My thought was that, as Jesus-followers, we're even supposed to love our enemies, and apparently that would be me, for him.

 My appeal for love did not reach him.
 It was as if I never said those words.
 He kept on defaming me, in person and behind my back.

 Most people struggle with pride and shame.
 I know I have.
-Both are forms of self-obsession and, as such, other-dissonance.
+Both are forms of self-obsession and, as such, other-dissonant.
 These two sides of the same coin are killers for the struggler, and for the people in their lives.
 I have battled these twin evils.
-Thankfully, I found an answer in the grace of God.
+Thankfully, there is an answer in the grace of God.
 As I experientially understand grace, I find myself more grace-filled towards others.

 Grace, as C.S.
 Lewis understood it, is the Christian distinctive.
 By it, shame is overcome.

 (For more on freedom from shame see Lewis Smedes's excellent Shame and Grace: Healing the Shame We Don't Deserve.

 The best book on "grace" is Philip Yancey's What's So Amazing About Grace?
 See also Yancey's Vanishing Grace: What Ever Happened to the Good News? )